-Familiarizing yourself with a few basic components of textile production can help you choose quality linens every time, ensuring you get the value you’ve paid for and expect.
-Here we dispel a few misconceptions about linens as well as unveil some of the manipulative practices abound in the industry.
+Familiarizing yourself with a few basic components of textile production can help you identify quality linens every time.
+To ensure you get the value you’ve paid for and expect, we dispel a few misconceptions about linens and unveil some of the manipulative practices abound in the industry.

 What’s in a Thread Count?

 We hear the term all the time, but what exactly is thread count?
 Thread count refers to the number of threads running horizontally and vertically in a square inch of fabric.
 Example: If you have 150 yarns in the warp (vertical) and 150 in the weft (horizontal) – voila, you have a T300 sheet.

 Once you get beyond 400 threads per square inch be suspicious.
 The standard for counting is to add warp and fill threads in a square inch.
 The most that normally fits in a Square inch is 400 threads.
 Beyond this, the threads are thinner and weaker.
 Manufacturers use 2 or 3 ply threads and multiply the count.
 An 800 Thread count sheet made of 2 ply yarn should be legitimately labeled as 400 thread count.